 Interest rate risk is the risk that the fair value or future cash flows of a financial instrument will fluctuate because of changes in market interest rates.
 The College is exposed to interest rate risk through its long-term debt obligations which are issued with floating interest rates.
-To manage its current and anticipated exposure to interest rate risks, the College has entered into rate swap contracts whereby it has fixed the interest rate on a total of \$38,893,000 (2021 - \$38,893,000) of notional principal against the floating interest position assumed by the Royal Bank of Canada.
+To manage its current and anticipated exposure to interest rate risks, the College has entered into rate swap contracts whereby it has fixed the interest rate on a total of \$31,739,000 (2022 - \$35,377,000) of notional principal against the floating interest position assumed by the Royal Bank of Canada.
 The carrying value for the swap contracts is the notional principal noted above.
-The swap contracts have effective interest rates and maturity dates as disclosed in Note 7.
+The swap contracts have effective interest rates and maturity dates as disclosed in Note 8.
+The risk remains unchanged from the prior year.